 - Efficient testing of early literacy skills (45-60 minutes)

 - Immediate feedback followed by a written report

 - Recommendations for classroom and at home

-Recent studies indicate that approximately 5-10% of American school children have some type of learning difficulty.
+Recent studies indicate that approximately 5-10% of American schoolchildren have some type of learning difficulty.
 Most often, the learning differences are language-based, making it difficult for students to read, write, and spell.
 80% of students with a learning difference find reading to be challenging.

-The latest research shows that early intervention in the primary grades can prevent reading problems for most children and significantly reduce the number of students diagnosed with language-based learning differences.
+The latest research shows that early intervention in primary grades can prevent reading problems for most children and significantly reduce the number of students diagnosed with language-based learning differences.
 Studies conducted by Dr. Nadine Gaab from Boston’s Children’s Hospital show the brain to have the greatest “plasticity” when children are in kindergarten and first grade.
 Therefore, this is the most opportune and effective time for reading intervention.

 Jane Childers, Director of the Early Reading Screenings Program explains, “Since the inception of The Learning Center, very few students in first and second grade come to us from outside The Lexington School.
-Those who come in third or fourth grade have experienced failure to a degree that makes remediation much more difficult.
+Those who come in third or fourth grade have experienced a failure to a degree that makes remediation much more difficult.
 Often, schools wait until a student is significantly below grade level before administering any screening or intervention.
 This ‘wait to fail’ approach that students must experience before they receive remediation outside our school has driven me to make these screenings available.”